chrlutz/apt-repos/docs/Configuration.md

 ### Oid (optional)

 For *repo_descriptions* the override-feature is also available analogue to the way it works for *suite_description*s (see above)

+## Self-Contained *repo_description*s

+A Self-Contained *repo_description* is a repository description (inside a *.repos-file) that contains all the information required to create *suite_description*s out of the box - without reading the repositories/suites Release-file and further repository scans.
+A *repo_description* is self-contained if it defines at least the following Keys:

+* `Url`
+* `Suites` (defining the list of suites for which we want to create *suite_description*s)
+* `Architectures`
+* `Components`
+* `DebSrc` (both values 'true' and 'false' are possible here)

+If apt-repos detects a self-contained *repo_description*, no repository scan will be performed for all suites defined in `Suites`.
+The usage of the "self-contained" mode is logged in debuglevel, so `apt-repos -d ...` would report about the usage.

+Using the self-contained mode has the following advantages:

+* a self-contained *repo_description* is processed faster
+* It's possible to define suites that don't exist physically.
+There are some use cases in which we want to define suites event if they do not yet exist - e.g. if we want to just create those suites with parameters provided by apt-repos.
+Note, that this is also possible with *suite_description*s, but with self-contained *repo_description*s,
+* the features of *.repos-files can be used, too.
+For example:
+    * using the variable substitution available for file-URLs in *repo_description*s (this is not supported for the more low level *suite_description*s!)
+    * defining multiple suite within one configuration block (sharing same attributes) - which is a shorter and more redundance-free form.

+All the other key's (not mentioned in the above list) should behave as described, besides the following exceptions:

+* `ExtractSuiteFromReleaseUrl`: It doesn't make sense to use this key in self-contained mode, since no Release file is read.
+Using this option would return the unchanged suite-name as specified in the `Suites` list.
+* `Scan`: Together with the "self-contained"-mode, `"Scan" = true` would cause Suites in the `Suites` list to be not scanned while the repository is still scanned for other suites.
+This doesn't make much sense, too.
+* `Codename` is ignored for all Suites defined in the `Suites`-list.